Fonds LA.SC123 - Barbara Astman fonds

 Conditions governing access

-Open.
-Access to Special Collections is by appointment only.
-Please contact the reference desk for more information.
-Certain files in the accrual to Series 2 (Project and Exhibition Records), Series 13 (Personal Correspondence), and Series 16 (Financial Records) are restricted.
-See series-level descriptions for details.
+Specific files in the accruals to Series 2 (Project and Exhibition Records), Series 13 (Personal Correspondence), and Series 16 (Financial Records) are restricted.
+See series-level descriptions for more information.

 Conditions governing reproduction